Gil Hoffman: Career

 Hoffman became executive director of Honest Reporting in June of 2022.
 He worked for the Jerusalem Post from 1998 - 2022 and served as their long-time chief political correspondent where he interviewed prime ministers, generals, government ministers and other prominent politicians and covered 10 Knesset elections.
 Hoffman has noted in the past it is important to him to remain objective in speaking about Israel due to his position as chief political correspondent.

 Hoffman hosted the podcast Inside Israel Today on The Land of Israel Network from 2017 - 2020.
 He hosted a podcast on Voice of Israel from 2014 - 2015.

-He makes regular appearances on CNN, TRT World, and Al-Jazeera along with local Israeli television programs.
-He is a frequent lecturer on Israel, having spoken in every major English-speaking country in the world and all 50 U.S. states.
-Hoffman also teaches a course on journalism at the College of Management Academic Studies.
+In the past he has appeared on major media outlets such as CNN, TRT World, and Al-Jazeera along with local Israeli television programs.
+He is a frequent lecturer on Israel, having spoken in every major English-speaking country in the world.
+He is the first Israeli speaker to have lectured in all 50 U.S. states.
+Hoffman taught a course in journalism at the College of Management Academic Studies.

 In 2022 Hoffman was named one of the top 100 people positively influencing Jewish life.
+In 2025 he was recognized by the Knesset at the Voices of Iron ceremony for his advocacy work.

 Personal life

-According to Jerusalem Press Club, Hoffman currently resides in Israel.
-He is married and has three children.
+Hoffman was born in the United States and currently resides in Jerusalem with his family.